cmanley/p5-CSV-Reader/README.md

 # CSV::Reader - CSV reader class

-Easy to use Perl CSV file/handle reader class that's meant for reading typical CSV files having a CSV header row.
+Easy to use Perl CSV file/handle reader class that's meant for reading typical CSV files having a CSV header row.\
-This was designed with the idea of using an iterator interface, but Perl does not support interators (nor interfaces) yet :(
+This was designed with the idea of using an iterator interface, but Perl does not support interators (nor interfaces) yet :(\
+You can also find this module on cpan: https://metacpan.org/pod/CSV::Reader

 Synopsis
 --------